KenzieAcademy/kwitter-api/README.md

   confirm that the api is working locally by making a request to `GET localhost:3000/messages`

   note: visiting `localhost:3000` will take you to a swagger/openapi documentation page for the available api endpoints.
-There is also a postman collection file available to use: `Kwitter API.postman_collection.json`

   ### Basic setup for deploying to heroku

 - Create your heorku app from the commandline: `heroku create your-api-name`
 - Setup a postgres database addon for your heroku app: `heroku addons:create heroku-postgresql`